plasma-group/pigi/packages/docs/src/spec/src/00-introduction/introduction.rst

 #01: Core Components
 ====================
 The generalized plasma construction relies on various core components that are shared between the contracts, client, and operator.
-We specify these components to provide the fundamental basis for the rest of the specifiation.
+We specify these components to provide the fundamental basis for the rest of the specification.

 #02: Contracts
 ==============